Vitamin D, The Sun and Healthy Sun Protection

 The purpose of this website, articles, videos, podcasts and all information is to educate and entertain.
 The author and publisher do not guarantee that anyone following these techniques, suggestions, tips, ideas, or strategies will become successful.
 The author and publisher shall have neither liability nor responsibility to anyone with respect to any loss or damage caused, or alleged to be caused, directly or indirectly by the information contained in this book.

-One thought on “Vitamin D, The Sun and Healthy Sun Protection
+1 thoughts on “Vitamin D, The Sun and Healthy Sun Protection

 1. Sheryl S says: